 I am so annoyed at some members of Labour and the way in which they are destroying the party with their ridiculous leadership challenges.

-What the hell is wrong with certain politicians they seem to be so power hungry that they do not care how its achieves, and if it means they have to destroy an organisation to accomplish their selfish goals, then they will do so.
+What the hell is wrong with certain politicians they seem to be so power hungry that they do not care about anything but themselves and if it means they have to destroy an organisation to accomplish their selfish goals, then they will do so.